-5.13 Bond, equity and property funds that offer enhanced returns over the longer term but are more volatile in the short term.
+5.15 Bond, equity and property funds, including exchange traded funds, that offer enhanced returns over the longer term but are more volatile in the short term.
 These allow the council to diversify into asset classes other than cash without the need to own and manage the underlying investments.
-Because these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the council's investment objectives will be monitored regularly.
+Because these funds have no defined maturity date, but can be either withdrawn after a notice period or sold on an exchange, their performance and continued suitability in meeting the council's investment objectives will be monitored regularly.

-Real estate investment trusts (REIT):
+Real estate investment trusts:

-5.14 Shares in companies that invest mainly in real estate and pay the majority of their rental income to investors in a similar manner to pooled property funds.
+5.16 Shares in companies that invest mainly in real estate and pay the majority of their rental income to investors in a similar manner to pooled property funds.
 As with property funds, REITs offer enhanced returns over the longer term, but are more volatile especially as the share price reflects changing demand for the shares as well as changes in the value of the underlying properties.